cleverlight/lightenna/_includes/presentations/2019-09-30-migrate-train-run.md

 Cloud is still new enough to be fuelling the current cycle.
 Many firms are migrating their physical servers, or entire data centres, to the Cloud.
-Cloud brings with it a different philosophy, one where servers persist for hours or days but not months.
+Cloud brings with it a different philosophy, one where servers persist for hours or days but typically not months.
 Coupled with changes in application architecture, which are splitting monoliths into dozens of microservices, the numbers of server instances (or more likely containers) are exploding.
 The management surface is getting bigger, which is stretching Operations teams.